fankib/pam_http/README.md

 But its not on my priority list).

 # Security
-It is assumed, that the adversery has no control over the useraccount to authenticate, root and the used http-client (aka smartphone).
+It is assumed, that the adversery has no control over the user account to authenticate, root and the used http-client (aka smartphone).
 Under this assumptions the goal is that:
- ' no other party can learn something over the shared secret ' no other party can use captured data without beeing noticed.
+ * no other party can learn something over the shared secret
+ * no other party can use captured data without beeing noticed.
- ' no other party can not "dos" the system with caputred data.
+ * no other party can not "dos" the system with caputred data.

 But there is still the posibility of a compromised useraccount on the system (webserver, etc) or an active or passive attacker on the communication channel.